Diamondbacks vs. Giants Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has collected 37 hits with eight doubles, a triple, five home runs and 11 walks.
-He has driven in 19 runs with one stolen base.
+- Lourdes Gurriel Jr. has nine doubles, a triple, five home runs, 11 walks and 19 RBI (38 total hits).
+He's also swiped one base.

-- Gurriel brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .500 with a double, three home runs, four walks and five RBI.
+- Gurriel has picked up a hit in three games in a row.
+In his last five games he is hitting .333 with two doubles, two home runs, four walks and four RBI.

 Gurriel Recent Games